dsohk/workshops/README.md

 1. terraform
 2. terragrunt
-2. helm
+3. helm

 ## Starter

-Deploy your very first instance of Rancher Server on cloud.
+Automate your very first instance of Rancher Server deployment on a cloud provider:

 1. Instruction on AWS
 2. Instruction on Azure